 Throughout the period of possible excretion of the challenge strain, participants must practice stringent hand washing techniques after defecation.
 Participants will be given soap and paper towels for use at home and detailed advice on how to prevent transmission of S. Paratyphi A. Participants will be taught and observed practising good hygiene technique at their initial challenge visit.
 The importance of adhering to sanitation advice will be emphasised to participants.
 It is important to note that participants in this trial will be fully informed about the risks of transmission and how to prevent this prior to challenge.
 As such, participants will be in the position to implement this from the point of infection which will reduce the chance of secondary transmission.
 This is very different from the situation with travellers returning from abroad where paratyphoid diagnosis is usually delayed by several weeks allowing a prolonged period of exposure to contacts before precautions are put in place.
-Since most individuals living in upper middle income countries practice good personal hygiene and food hygiene, secondary transmission of S. Paratyphi diagnosis that occurs in travellers with paratyphoid fever leads to a prolonged period of time in which S.
+Since most individuals living in upper middle income countries practice good personal hygiene and food hygiene, secondary transmission of S. Paratyphi A within households by returning travellers with paratyphoid fever is rare.
+Furthermore, the delay in diagnosis that occurs in travellers with paratyphoid fever leads to a prolonged period of time in which S. Paratyphi A has been excreted.
+We will treat all participants in this study very early in the course of disease, leading to rapid clearance of bacteria and a very limited period of excretion, reducing potential exposure to contacts.